yireo/magento2-replace-tools/README.md

 # Magento Composer Replacement Tool
-This repository offers
+This repository offers a composer plugin to help you manage composer replacements in your root `composer.json`.
+Once this package is installed, the composer plugin is installed, which allows you to manage replacements via specific commands (`composer replace:?`).
+To make sure replacements don't conflict, this plugin adds its own section `extra.replace` to your `composer.json` as well.

 ## Installation of this plugin
 ```bash
 composer require yireo/magento2-replace-tools
 ```

-## Replacing packages
+## Replacing packages (any composer project)
 List all current composer replacements:
 ```bash
 composer replace:list